nmagrogan/yahtzee/README.md

+#Yahtzee#
+Single player console based implementation of Yahtzee

-How to run
+#How to run#
-Navigate into src directory.
+  1. Navigate into src directory.

-$javac yahtzee.java
+  2. $javac yahtzee.java
-$java yahtzee
+  3. $java yahtzee